yilton31/yilton31/README.md

 The user will be alble to navigate though all pages of the applicaion.
 Ontop of providing an area to enter new bills.
 A page will include fincial tips to help the user track their spending and finicial goals.
 Menus will be displayed on the main site to allow for easy navigation.
 A user login option is avialable so users can create an account that will save their bills so next time the application is accessed all bill will be displayed.

 Design: Main page will include menu to navigate to diffrent pages.
 The Next page will display finiacial tips.
 The main page will also have a sign in option that will allow past users easy access to their saved bills.
 A section of the appliciton will display options to save a new bill with amount and day due.
 Atoumatic reminders will be sent to mobile devices alerting users of when the bill date is coming up.

+Requirements:

+.A section with finincial tips.
+.A sign in and register page
+.A section for inserting bill amount and due date.
+.Automatic reminders sent to phone the day bill is due.